Nobody invented cheese. Cheese invented itself.

 In 1911, Swiss inventor Walter Gerber created processed cheese by melting natural cheese with sodium citrate to produce a smooth, shelf-stable product.
 James L. Kraft patented a similar process in the United States in 1916 and built a business empire on it.

-Processed cheese solved a real problem: natural cheese is perishable, inconsistent, and doesn’t melt uniformly.
-Processed cheese is stable, predictable, and melts perfectly.
-It became the cheese of the American century—Kraft Singles, Velveeta, canned cheese—feeding millions affordably.
+Processed cheese solved a real problem.
+Natural cheese is perishable, inconsistent, and does not melt uniformly.
+Processed cheese is stable, predictable, and melts well.
+It became the cheese of the American century, from Kraft Singles to Velveeta to canned cheese.

-It also widened the gap between “cheese as food product” and “cheese as craft”—a gap that the artisan movement would later try to bridge.
+It also widened the gap between cheese as a food product and cheese as craft.
+The artisan movement later tried to bridge that gap.

 The artisan revival (1970s – present)